 Depending on the style or template selected, you will have a Gantt chart that looks like this:

 From here, you can easily customize the Gantt chart further, adding milestones, formatting fonts and colors, and adding various details like percent complete or notes.
 It is easy to do in Office Timeline.
-In my example, I used Office Timeline Plus to add milestones, move task titles and date texts, change shapes, and add percent complete.
+In my example, I used Office Timeline Basic to add milestones, move task titles and date texts, change shapes, and add percent complete.

 Large-scale PowerPoint clinical trial roadmap template featuring color-coded elements to highlight the main phases necessary for a drug or procedure to receive FDA approval.